'Looking After' that Park Model

 And don't store anything under that trailer unless it is sealed in plastic.
 That good 2x4 you are saving will be a real attraction.

-(You can find good information about termites from the Arizona State office of pest management and search 'termites' for a variety of topics.)
+You can find good information about termites from the Arizona State University or the Arizona State office of pest management (search 'termites' for a variety of topics.)

 Arizona does get some good winds and they tend to come in the summer �monsoon� season.
 Your trailer can be quite vulnerable so you need to take a walk around to examine anything that could be caught by a good wind.
 Awnings should be secured down and various trim and other items checked for their security.
 Also check yard ornaments and outside furniture.